epam/ai-dial/docs/quick-start-with-addon.md

 > * Refer to [AI DIAL Adapter for OpenAI](https://github.com/epam/ai-dial-adapter-openai) to learn more.
 > * Refer to the [AI DIAL Core](https://github.com/epam/ai-dial-core) to view a complete documentation.

-In the **/addon** folder, you can find a [Dockerfile](https://github.com/epam/ai-dial/tree/main/docs/dial-docker-compose/addon/addon/Dockerfile) we need to get and launch the To Do List Addon.
+In the **/addon** folder, you can find a [Dockerfile](https://github.com/epam/ai-dial/tree/main/docs/dial-docker-compose/addon/addon/Dockerfile) we need to get and launch the To-Do List Addon.

 ## Step 2: Configuration